Welcome to my blog income report for December 2017!

 I started back home in Catalunya where I spent Christmas (see our wonderful Christmas traditions here).
 I travelled with my partner and his three-year-old daughter on our first long haul trip, a much daunting but rewarding experience.

-On Boxing Day, we flew out to Iceland while she returned to Singapore with her aunt.
+On Boxing Day, we flew out to Iceland where I stayed in a Bubble Hotel while she returned to Singapore with her aunt.

 I had planned our trip to Iceland in June because flights to Barcelona for Christmas are always hard to come by with miles.
 Once I had booked our Singapore Airlines Business Class seats I was ready to book the rest of the trip.